Only those who have patience to do simple things perfectly ever acquire the skill to do difficult things easily. – James J. Corbett

 So, how are your New Years resolutions coming along?
 Have you given them up yet?
 Probably not (and I hope you don’t).
 It’s probably a little too early to give up on them yet; we are only a couple of weeks into the new year.
 I am sure some of you have wavered a little from your initial goal.
 I’ll be honest, I have had my moments.

-Between guitar lessons I reminded myself of my successful yet still incomplete resolve to stop smoking nearly 5 years ago.
-I say incomplete as stopping smoking is not something that is ever done, everyday I need to remain smoke free and for the last 4 1/2 years I have done just that.
+Between guitar lessons, I reminded myself of my successful yet still incomplete resolve to stop smoking nearly 5 years ago.
+I say incomplete as stopping smoking is not something that is ever done, every day I need to remain smoke-free and for the last 4 1/2 years, I have done just that.
 As I battle through those rough days of learning guitar I keep reminding myself of the patience that I have put in with stopping smoking.
 While holding that guitar every night, I remind myself that today may be a challenge and I may not get very far, but I am successful for not giving it up today.
-Moving forward and even moving backwards a little is far better then stopping all together.
+Moving forward and even moving back a little is far better than stopping altogether.